ysuzuki19/enveror-rs/README.md

 }
 ```

-you can set variable as following environment variables.
+You can set variable as following environment variables.

 ```
 STAGE="dev"